ResearchComputing/Documentation/docs/clusters/alpine/quick-start.md

 ## Alpine Quick-Start

-1. From a *login node* load the `slurm/alpine` module to access the SLURM job scheduler instance for Alpine:
+1. From a *login node*, load the `slurm/alpine` module to access the SLURM job scheduler instance for Alpine:
    ```bash
    $ module load slurm/alpine
    ```